Where to Start with Warhammer 40k Lore: Ignite Your Passion for the Grim Dark Future

 Unifying humanity after the Age of Strife under his rule, the Emperor creates the Legio Astartes – 20 Space Marine legions created from his gestating Primarch sons.

-He equips mighty Expeditionary Fleets then launches his Great Crusade – seeking to reconnect human worlds fragmented in the Age of Strife under Imperial Truth enforced by Space Marines.
+He equips the mighty Expeditionary Fleets then launches his Great Crusade – seeking to reconnect human worlds fragmented in the Age of Strife under Imperial Truth enforced by Space Marines.

 Led by rediscovered scattered Primarchs, the expanding Imperiums of Man discovers miracles of Dark Age science forgotten by regressed human planets.
 Exploratory Crusades reclaim these relics.